publiclab/publiclab-archive/notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikess-to-understand-the-air-quality-from-our-precious-machines-cars.md

 ---
-title: "Could it be used on bikess to understand the air quality from our precious machines (cars)"\ntagnames: 'question:dustduino, first-time-poster'
+title: "Could it be used on bikess to understand the air quality from our precious machines (cars)"

+tagnames: 'question:dustduino, first-time-poster'
 author: fatnotfossils
 path: /notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikess-to-understand-the-air-quality-from-our-precious-machines-cars.md
 nid: 11311